Manzey/hotel-front-desk-java-application/README.md

 - HotelFX(Folder with runnable jar of the application.
 This should work aslong as the VPS is up and running, might encounter some errors otherwise)
 - app(Folder with all the sourcecode of the application.)
 - Documentation(Folder with all the documentation and diagrams created for the application)

+The application and its documentation was created by:
+@brocahontaz
+@fredden87
+@Manzey